 Below you’ll find the 26 points that make up my personal manifesto.

-1. I shall cultivate peace of mind.
+1. I cultivate peace of mind.
 I know that I can change the way that I feel at any moment, simply by changing my thoughts.

 “Peace come from within.
 Do not seek it without.” – Buddha